logmatic/logmatic-rum-js/README.md

 ```

 And that's all.

+By default, Boomerang provides these timers:
+* `t_done`: Time duration between the first page request (i.e. the navigationStart) and the time where the `done()` is fired.
+* `t_resp`: Network duration loading part
+* `t_page`: Renderer page duration
+* `t_domloaded`: Time duration between the first page request and the W3C `DOMContentLoaded` event

-You should be able to see this kind of event directly from the Logmatic.io explore view.
+So, you should be able to see this kind of event directly from the Logmatic.io explore view.

 ```json
 {